+There are additional, equally rigid, restrictions on a party’s ability to use failure of transmission as an excuse for failing to deliver.
+EEI Agreement, Sec.
+1.23 at pp. 8-9.
+The fact that a seller has rarely if ever successfully argued that it was excused from delivering Firm LD power by virtue of an event of force majeure is a clear and convincing demonstration of the limited applicability of force majeure.
+Given the limited set of circumstances under which a seller’s failure to deliver is excused, the next criteria in assessing the firmness of the Firm LD product is the penalties for an unexcused failure to perform.
+The prices of electricity are among the most volatile of any commodity known.
+Accordingly, the potential cover damages precipitated by an unexcused failure to perform in connection with a Firm LD product, and therefore the incentive to deliver Firm LD power, are extremely high.
+The considerable and often irreparable damage to a market participant’s reputation caused by an unexcused failure to perform is further incentive to perform.
+Finally, the seller of the Firm LD product has the option of supplying its delivery obligations from a myriad of different suppliers, but the seller of the capacity backed product only has one source from which to choose.

 B. Network Transmission Service Does Not Create a Right to Capacity Payments for Generators: The Commission should deny Dynegy’s complaint.
 Granting the relief sought by Dynegy would effectively create an ICAP or capacity–type payment obligation where none is required.
 Dynegy alleges that ComEd's failure to enforce the network designation provisions of its OATT deprives Dynegy of "capacity payments to which it is otherwise entitled."
 Complaint at 25.
 Dynegy fails to substantiate its claim that it is entitled to such payments.
 There is no requirement for, or even a reference to, generator “capacity” in the Network Transmission Service portion of the OATT (Contrary to the Affidavit of Robert B. Task that a generation “capacity reservation” is required to reserve network transmission.
 Complaint Ex.
 D at ¶ 5).
 As the cases cited by Dynegy demonstrate, the Commission allows “purchased power” to be satisfied by purchase power contracts that provide for delivery of the MW amount requested in the network transmission agreement.
 The Commission has not required that such purchased power contracts include a specific “capacity payment” to a generator.
 Simply put, the OATT does not create any legal right to a “capacity” payment for its generators.